AlexisMasseron/copyrightly.io/README.md

 ### Upgradable Pattern Registry or Delegation

-To make contracts upgradable, the Delegation pattern has been used through a Relay or Proxy.
+To make the *Manifestations* contracts upgradable, the Delegation pattern has been used through a Relay or Proxy.
 Concretely, the *AdminUpgradeabilityProxy* provided by the ZeppelinOS Library, as detailed in https://docs.zeppelinos.org/docs/low_level_contract.html

-Upgradeability is tested in [manifestations_upgradeability.test.js](test/manifestations_upgradeability.test.js)
+Upgradeability of the *Manifestations* contract is tested in [manifestations_upgradeability.test.js](test/manifestations_upgradeability.test.js)

 The file [5_upgrade_manifestations](migrations/5_upgrade_manifestations.js.example) provides an example of how **Manifestations** can be upgraded adding a new migration step.

+NOTE: When testing locally, the second account (accounts[1] with ENS name "Bob.eth") is configured as the proxy administrator.
+For security reasons, if the admin account calls *Manifestations* through the proxy, the calls are not forwarded to the proxy.
+Consequently, this account cannot be used to register manifestations.
+A "revert" error will be generated.

 ### LLL / Vyper